Muscular & Cerebral Atrophy

 plaques, in order to be able to apply this knowledge to treating the disease.

-A recent study (reported on the UCLA Newsroom, July 01, 2010) looks at brain atrophy
+UCLA Newsroom, looks at brain atrophy as a cause

-as a cause of depression for those with MS. Adding to all that ails people managing
+of depression for those with MS. Adding to all that ails people managing their

 Yet despite its prevalence, the cause of this depression is not understood.
 It's